salrn/Better-Vanilla-Cream/README.md

-Thanks it!
+Thats it!
 Thanks for downloading.
 Any issues?
 Report them to the MOD creators, or make a issue on this repo!